Ozzie Albies Player Props: Braves vs. Diamondbacks

-On Wednesday, Ozzie Albies (.595 slugging percentage in past 10 games, including two home runs) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
-First pitch is at 7:20 PM ET.
+On Thursday, Ozzie Albies (.378 on-base percentage in past 10 games, 58 points above season-long percentage) and the Atlanta Braves play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
+First pitch is at 12:20 PM ET.

+In his previous appearance, he went 1-for-4 with a double against the Diamondbacks.

 Ozzie Albies Game Info & Props vs. the Diamondbacks